IlluzyonistCode/SawWolvesville/story/cannibal/4-years-ago.md

 — Listen, this one looks interesting.
 Let's download it!

 But my friend didn't share my opinion.
-Nikolai wasn't the type of person who liked mind games.
+Nicholas wasn't the type of person who liked mind games.

 — No, it doesn't make any sense.
 Let's play Soul Knight!